The LearningUkulele.com & Learning Ukulele with Curt Team and Advisors:

 Patrick is a retired artist, educator and software engineer who’s slowly learning to play the ukulele.

 His software engineering work includes web technology, microelectronics and the Internet of Things.
-See some examples on GitHub
+See some of Patrick's examples on GitHub

 He began lessons with Curt Sheller in June of 2021.
 He plays a Kala solid-spruce top striped-ebony tenor.
 He lives in Reading Pennsylvania.

 Kelly is a partner and ukulele teacher a the Funky Frets Music Store, Boyertown and a great resource for All Tings Ukulele.
 And, Yes, she is my daughter and a wealth of information as a former Human Resources Director and all things social media as well a great event planner and organizer.

 Abominable Productions are award winning videographers & filmmakers.
 They focus on capturing authentic moments which we then weave together to craft a one of a kind film.
 Based in Lehigh Valley, Pennsylvania.